EvaFrossard/EvaFrossard.github.io/index.md

   </table>
 </body>

-The t-test results reveal that only the two strategies concerning the **video upload frequency** show statistically significant differences in recovery rated, which is an accordance with the regression results.
+The t-test results reveal that only the two strategies concerning the **video upload frequency** show statistically significant differences in recovery rates, which is an accordance with the regression results.
 An increase in video frequency shows a higher mean recovery rate for those who adopted the strategy compared to those who did not.
 Conversely, posting less videos is associated with a lower mean recovery rate.

-This being a very generic results, we will dive deeper into all of those subjects to make you maximise your chances with personnalized advices, since further analysis leads us to insteresting results that are worth detailing ! **Onto the solutions now !**
+This being a very generic results, we will dive deeper into all of those subjects to make you maximise your chances with personnalized advices, since further analysis leads us to interesting results that are worth detailing! **Onto the solutions now!**

 ### Posting frequency

 Good news!
-Our detailed analysis reveals that increasing your upload frequency is more effective than reducing it. **So what does it mean to increase upload frequency ?**
+Our detailed analysis reveals that increasing your upload frequency is more effective than reducing it, and at a significant level! **So what does it mean to increase upload frequency ?**

 <iframe src='https://flo.uri.sh/visualisation/20874403/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:400px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/20874403/?utm_source=embed&utm_campaign=visualisation/20874403' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-This graph is very straight forward and can be interpreted easily: posting more will give you more chances to recover !
+This graph is very straight forward and can be interpreted easily: **posting more will give you more chances to recover**!
 However, even if it's not precised in the graph, that shouldn't be detrimental to quality...
-Maybe you could consider trying a Vlogmas situation where everyday something comes out ?
+Maybe you could consider trying a Vlogmas situation where everyday something comes out?
 It has shown its success... whilst reinforcing your community.
+That will imply some good needed holidays right after, but with a bunch of new subscribers this time!
+You win some you lose some...

 ### Video duration

-Now, about video duration !
-Are you feeling more Spielberg or TikTok star ?
-While our regression analysis suggests that duration has a limited impact on recovery, we decided to investigate further, looking for hidden patterns.
+Now, about video duration!
+Are you feeling more Spielberg or TikTok star?
+While our regression analysis suggests that duration has a **limited impact on recovery**, we decided to investigate further, looking for hidden patterns.

 <div style="border: 2px solid red; padding: 10px; display: inline-block; border-radius: 15px">
   <b>Let's get you onto a little recipe, shall we ?</b>
   <ol>
-      <li> Start by determining your average duration of video before you stats started declining (over around 10 videos) </li>
+      <li> Start by determining your average duration of video before you started declining (over around 10 videos) </li>
-      <li> ⁠Adjust your frequency using our little guide to align your ideal duration with recovery trends. </li>
+      <li> ⁠Adjust your mean length using our little guide to align your ideal duration with recovery trends. </li>
   </ol>
 </div>

 <div class="flourish-embed flourish-quiz" data-src="visualisation/20839812"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20839812/thumbnail" width="100%" alt="quiz visualization" /></noscript></div>

-The questionnaire is based on the following graph:
+The questionnaire is based on the following graph, that is thankfully more telling than the previous one.
 <iframe src='https://flo.uri.sh/visualisation/20874600/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:400px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/20874600/?utm_source=embed&utm_campaign=visualisation/20874600' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">
     In conclusion, our team of experts is confident in saying that the ideal video length maximising recovery is between <b>20 and 30 minutes</b>.
-This duration may resonate better with your audience, not too long (sorry but you might bore people) whilst still providing interesting content ! <b> While this insight is subtle, it can guide creators aiming to maximize their recovery potential. </b>However, the increase in chanwces in quite dim for videos over 15min, so you shouldn't bother too much squeezing your content. .
+This duration may resonate better with your audience, not too long (sorry but you might bore people) whilst still providing interesting content ! <b> Whilst the insight is subtle, it can guide creators aiming to maximize their recovery potential. </b>However, the prospect of the increase in chances of recovery is quite dim for videos around 15min, so you shouldn't bother too much squeezing your content!
+As we have said previously, the change in duration is not statistically significant, so there are more chances that the results we obtained are due to chance than anything else.
   </p>
   <img src="/assets/img/cadrant.png" alt="Description of image" style="width: 150px;">
 </div>